felixlopz/hubrise-test-task/content/apps/zelty/en/orders.md

 1. Select the **Tickets** tab (Ticket).

 If you have correctly connected Zelty to HubRise and mapped all EPOS ref codes on other apps but orders are not automatically received, and you would like to investigate why, see [Troubleshooting](/apps/zelty/troubleshooting).
 You can also check logs on every transaction in HubRise.
 For more information, see our HubRise user guide [Logs](/docs/data/#logs).

+## Order Data

+When the customer chooses to pay upon delivery or collection, no payment information should be sent to the Zelty EPOS, as doing so would close the transaction.